digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/assignment.rst

 	| averageExamGrade       | The average grade on all exams, as a percentage between 0 and 100                                                        |
 	+------------------------+--------------------------------------------------------------------------------------------------------------------------+

-This is an example of what your program should output:
+This is an example of what your program should display when it is run:

 ``CSE131 Grade for: Doug Shook``

 ``Average assignment grade: 85.4``

-``Weighted assignment grade (out of 36): 30.74%``
+``Weighted assignment grade (out of 30): 25.62%``

 ``Number of studios attended: 7``